pingcap/docs-cn/develop/dev-guide-sample-application-java-hibernate.md

 Compared with Hibernate, the JDBC implementation might be not a best practice, because you need to write error handling logic manually and cannot reuse code easily, which makes your code slightly redundant.

-Hibernate is a popular open-source Java ORM, and it supports TiDB dialect starting from `v6.0.0.Beta2`, which fits TiDB features well.
 The following instructions take `v6.0.0.Beta2` as an example.

 Change to the `plain-java-hibernate` directory: